FredsTechVerse/elimu-mkononi-beta-v1.0/README.md

 ##### CHUNK 2

 - Test email (nodemailer) and sms functionality.
-Messaging just needs contact info and data.
-- Finalize of password reset , authentication using email account.
+- Build the messaging platform where contact info will be retrieved from server.
+- Finalize on authentication by sending SMS and email to the user , using email to login , impoving user search logic as an admin can also be a tutor.
-- Cleanup update forms logic.
+- Cleanup update form logic especially the courseForm.
 Ensure CRUD functionalites for all forms are working.
 Cleanup console.logs().
 - Correct back btn by saving the from variable where needbe
 - Release software for user feedback.
-- Learn how to make cashew nuts - We heat to bring out the flavour ....
-Heat till brown.
-Alot of it will make them bitter.
-- Build the messaging platform where contact info will be retrieved from server.
 - Scrap away student authentication only tutor and admin to login.
 - Build church app backend with inspiration from Elimu Hub sidebar and porfolio form and card components.
 - Create resources interface and test upload to S3 Bucket.